gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

 ----

-Using a condition in a dictionary comprehension
+Conditions in a dictionary comprehension
 ----------------------------------------------------------

 Syntax: